adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 {% endhighlight %}

 The generated folder contains the pre-build software so there is no need to install.
 We can run _IGV_ executing `./igv.sh` inside of the folder using the terminal.
 The terminal will be capture by the software and a window would appear.

 <p>&nbsp;</p>

+**Sequencing Quality control**

+Before we map our _Illumina_ reads against the reference, we need to check the quality of the reads.
+Doing the quality control is something we should always do to avoid increasing the storage, the running time and to avoid errors in our analysis.
+We can run the quality control for the compress fastq file directly.

+{% highlight Bash %}
+fastqc -f fastq SARS-CoV-2_exper-SRX9197062.fastq.gz
+{% endhighlight %}

+It took a bit more than a minute to run and it displays the progress.
+The outputs are two, a zip file and a html file (find them [here](https://github.com/adriangeerre/popgen.github.io/tree/master/analysis/mapping_reads)).
+The first one contain the raw metrics and all the output data while the html contains a group of plots summarising the quality tests.
+If you open the html file with a browser, you will see that there are 3 different icons in the left column: fail (red), warning (orange) and pass (green).
+In our case, the data has been curated before uploading so almost everything seems correct except for the _Per base sequence content_ and the _Sequence duplication levels_.
+From my point of view, given that I have not done the lab work, the data seems right with minor issues.
+In other words, we can proceed to the mapping of the reads.

+<p>&nbsp;</p>